SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Framework

 We introduce our technique to synchronize the hypervisor's side-channel collection with the target running inside the SEV-SNP VM.
 The hypervisor requires a trigger point to halt the VM execution and control its execution.
 Well-known methods include inducing page faults~\cite{xu2015controlled}, triggering interrupts with APIC timers~\cite{van2017sgx,wilke2023sev}, or using a combination of both~\cite{moghimi2020copycat,zhang2024cachewarp}.
 APIC interrupts allow the attacker to pause the VM at short intervals, ensuring that only one instruction is completed after each context switch, known as single-stepping~\cite{van2017sgx}.

-While single-stepping might seem like an obvious solution for temporal resolution, it is not optimal for privacy attacks for two reasons.
-First, single-stepping is slow.
+While single-stepping might seem like an obvious solution for temporal resolution, it is suboptimal for privacy attacks for two reasons.
+First, single-stepping is inherently slow.
 Each step requires at least one context switch, and it takes even longer when zero stepping occurs (i.e., no progress after a context switch).
 For example, our fingerprinting testcase (see Section~\ref{sec:phh-advanced}) completes in \SI{0.46}{\milli\second} without monitoring.
 With a filtered controlled channel, \FrameWorkName collects \num{1.06e5} entries in \SI{0.56}{\second}, incurring approximately \num{1217}x overhead, which remains acceptable for offline auditing.
 In contrast, after integrating single-stepping, \FrameWorkName generates \num{2.8e5} zero-step, \num{1.6e6} single-step, and \num{6.7e5} two-instruction entries in \SI{8.67}{\second}, yielding an approximately \num{18848}x overhead.
 Such high overhead typically necessitates narrowing analysis to a limited code section, as in cryptographic libraries~\cite{li2022systematic,teeJam2023,moritz2021platypus,Puddu2021frontal}.
-However, privacy applications often have code bases much larger than cryptographic libraries, making such an analysis prohibitively time-consuming.
-Importantly, unlike in cryptographic libraries -- where the attacker's goal can be clearly identified (i.e., stealing the secret keys), privacy applications generally do not reveal where leakage may occur, making binary analysis much more challenging.
+However, privacy-preserving applications often have code bases much larger than cryptographic libraries, making such an analysis prohibitively time-consuming.
+Importantly, unlike in cryptographic libraries -- where the attacker's goal can be clearly identified (i.e., stealing the secret keys), privacy-preserving applications generally do not reveal where leakage may occur, making binary analysis much more challenging.

 Second, single-stepping could be restricted in future architectures.
 While current tools can use performance counters to detect if a single-step was successful~\cite{wilke2023sev}, AMD claims to prevent the hypervisor from reading performance counters for guest events starting with Zen 5~\cite{amczen5hpc}.
 Moreover, Intel TDX mitigates single-stepping by ensuring sufficient VM progress between context switches~\cite{constable2023aex}.
+Therefore, although supporting single-stepping is not a limitation of our framework, it was not included in our evaluation.